 If you love warm flannel sheets and heavy blankets in the winter, you’ll want to change that up come summer.
 Switching your sheets to a lighter linen or a natural material like cotton will help keep you cool at night.

-Put away your heavy blankets for the summer and replace with a quilt or lightweight throw blanket.
+Put away your heavy blankets for the summer and replace them with a quilt or lightweight throw blanket.
 You’ll sleep much better if you are cool and comfortable.

 Heat rises, so if your bedroom is upstairs and doesn’t cool down much at night, consider moving downstairs to the couch or a basement bedroom where the heat isn’t as bad.